 What are NOAA Fisheries and its partners doing to determine the cause(s) of whale deaths?

 The local stranding network partners are responsible for leading examinations, but large whale responses generally involve multiple agencies from across the network working together.
-These stranding network partners responded to each of the recent whales that came ashore to document and examine the carcasses.
-At a minimum, stranding network partners collected photo data to document each stranding event.
-When possible, they took or estimated measurements and conducted an external examination.
-They could not complete internal examinations for some cases, due to the decomposition state or the location of the carcasses.
-They collected a limited number of samples where possible.
+These stranding network partners respond to each whale that comes ashore to document and examine the carcasses.
+At a minimum, stranding network partners collect photo data to document each stranding event.
+When possible, they take or estimate measurements and conduct an external examination.

 Why aren’t all large whales necropsied?